 Read more: How to get through a breakup alone?

 3. Make way for new opportunity

-Another saying is “When one door closes, a thousand windows are thrown open”.
+Another saying is, “When one door closes, a thousand windows are thrown open”.
 A lot of happiness in life is due to the fact that you hold it lightly.
 When you grasp at life intensely and with anxiety it results in anguish, hate and a general sense of angst.
 When a break-up happens it is never easy to be footloose and fancy free.
 However, remember that it’s not the end of the world.
 If you are still alive, it means that there is still a lot more to explore, and it is the same with love interests, keep your mind open and free of anguish and right enough, at the end of the tunnel will be a brand new love waiting for you.
 If someone walks out of your life let them go.
 It only works for you.